Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 ### Cracking digits of pi

-The more specific the number you are looking for, the longer your program will take for calcuelating the seed.
+The more specific the number you are looking for, the longer your program will take for calculating the seed.
-The following program is a program which tries to find the seed which results in the digits of pi.
+The following program tries to find the seed which results in the digits of pi.

 ```python
 #!/usr/bin/env python3